Cartagena, Colombia Cruise Port: What To See in Cartagena

 The Plaza de Bolívar is a quaint park with a beautiful tree canopy and a statue of Simón Bolívar, an important figure in South American independence from Spain.

-The plaza in front of the Sanctuary of Saint Peter Claver is a great place to sit and enjoy a piping hot Columbian coffee.
-Filled with metal art sculptures and surrounded by colonial architecture you can enjoy the beauty of the old city.
+The plaza in front of the Sanctuary of Saint Peter Claver is a great place to sit and enjoy a piping hot Colombian coffee.
+Filled with metal art sculptures and surrounded by colonial architecture, you can enjoy the beauty of the old city.

 Castillo de San Felipe de Barajas